Tuatha Dé Danann: Description

 Nevertheless, John Carey notes that it is not wholly accurate to describe all of them as gods in the medieval literature itself.
 He argues that the literary Tuath Dé are sui generis, and suggests "immortals" might be a more neutral term.

 Legend

-The Tuatha Dé Danann were descended from Nemed, leader of a previous wave of inhabitants of Ireland.
-They came from four cities to the north of Ireland—Falias, Gorias, Murias and Finias—where they taught their skills in the sciences, including architecture, the arts, and magic, including necromancy.
+In euhemerized accounts, the Tuatha Dé Danann were descended from Nemed, leader of a previous wave of inhabitants of Ireland.
+In non-euhemerized accounts, they are descended from Danu/Anu, a mother goddess.
+They came from four cities to the north of Ireland—Falias, Gorias, Murias and Finias—where they taught their skills in the sciences, including architecture, the arts and magic.
 According to Lebor Gabála Érenn, they came to Ireland "in dark clouds" and "landed on the mountains of [the] Conmaicne Rein in Connachta", otherwise Sliabh an Iarainn, "and they brought a darkness over the sun for three days and three nights".
 They immediately burnt the ships "so that they should not think of retreating to them, and the smoke and the mist that came from the vessels filled the neighbouring land and air.
 Therefore it was conceived that they had arrived in clouds of mist".

 A poem in the Lebor Gabála Érenn says of their arrival: